Wafl97/DMAD/DSA.md

 $o$ | Same as $<$ (Lille o)
 $\omega$ | Same as $>$ (Lille omega)

+## DataStructures

+### Binary-Search-Trees

+### Red-Black trees

+1. Every node is either red or black.
+2. The root is black.
+3. Every leaf (NIL) is black.
+4. If a node is red, then both its children are black.
+5. For each node, all simple paths from the node to descendant leaves contain the same number of black nodes.

+#### Insert z

+- All new nodes are red

+case 0: tree is empty
+case 1: uncle is red -> color flip case 2: uncle is black and path is right, right -> left rotate case 3: uncle is black and path is left, left -> right rotate case 4: uncle is black and path is left, right -> right-left rotate case 5: uncle is black and path is right, left -> left-right rotate

 ## Sorting

 Input: A sequence of $n$ numbers $\{a_1,a_2,...,a_n\}$